1988 All-America college football team

-The 1988 College Football All-America team is composed of college football players who were selected as All-Americans by various organizations and writers that chose College Football All-America Teams in 1988.
+The 1988 All-America college football team is composed of college football players who were selected as All-Americans by various organizations and writers that chose College Football All-America Teams in 1988.
 The National Collegiate Athletic Association (NCAA) recognizes five selectors as "official" for the 1988 season.
 They are: (1) the American Football Coaches Association (AFCA); (2) the Associated Press (AP) selected based on the votes of sports writers at AP newspapers; (3) the Football Writers Association of America (FWAA); (4) the United Press International (UPI) selected based on the votes of sports writers at UPI newspapers; and (5) the Walter Camp Football Foundation (WC).
-Other notable selectors included Football News, the Gannett News Service, Scripps Howard (SH), and The Sporting News (TSN).
+Other notable selectors included Football News (FN), the Gannett News Service (GNS), the Newspaper Enterprise Association (NEA), Scripps Howard (SH), and The Sporting News (TSN).

+Consensus All-Americans

+The following charts identify the NCAA-recognized consensus All-Americans for the year 1988 and displays which first-team designations they received.